Economists & Prizes

 As befits groundbreaking and fundamental economic research, the work is not without its critics.
 One point of controversy relates to methodology and data issues.
 Specifically, some experts argue that the prize winners’ use of “settler mortality” data may not fully capture the complexities of different historical situations.
 Further, emphasizing the state of institutions as a legacy of colonial times to explain the current challenges in certain countries and regions, while undoubtedly providing a useful framework, may risk glossing over other factors unique to a country or region.
 For example the impact of the Atlantic slave trade, the colonial exploitation of natural resources, and the economic and cultural trauma resulting from these that, many would argue, lasts to this day, surely played a role too.

-It should be noted that the prize winners do not argue that the institutional legacy is the only point of explanation for levels of poverty today.
+It should be noted that the prize winners do not argue that institutional legacy is the only explanation for levels of poverty today.
 As such, the “criticism” in this sense would perhaps more accurately be that the prominence given to the role of institutions by the winners, and more broadly by New Institutional Economics (NIE) as a subfield of economics, can divert from other (typically more qualitative social and political) factors.
-This prominence is of course increased by the Nobel Prize award, but is perhaps better viewed as a correction of too much emphasis on broader social, economic and political factors, and a long-standing underemphasis of the role of institutions.
+This prominence is of course increased by the Nobel Prize award, but is perhaps better viewed as a correction of too much emphasis on broader social, economic and political explanations, and a long-standing underemphasis of the role of institutions.
 In summary, as long as researchers and policy makers consider the institutional approach in context, without neglecting other factors, then it can of course contribute extensively to a more complete picture and, one hopes, better research and policy in future.

 Another criticism is that the approach is not entirely new.
 New Institutional Economics as a subfield developed in the 1960s and 1970s (the term is attributed to Oliver Williamson, himself a Nobel Prize winner from 2009).
-Its application to help explain the prosperity or poverty of national economies was arguably pioneered by Douglass North, who died in 2015 and had already been awarded a Nobel Prize for his work in 1993.
+Its application to help explain the prosperity or poverty of national economies was arguably pioneered by economists like Douglass North, who died in 2015 and had already been awarded a Nobel Prize for his work in 1993.
 While he focused on the importance of institutions in the development of market economies, rather than making a correlation between institutions and poverty per-se, his work no doubt contributed enormously to the recognition of the importance of New Institutional Economics as a field, and of the role of institutions in national economic success.

 But again, this is not a criticism as such of the 2024 prize winners and their research.
-Between them, the new insight they brought has strengthened the field and our understanding of the importance of historical institutional development in modern-day prosperity.
+Between them, the new insight they have brought has strengthened the field and our understanding of the importance of historical institutional development in modern-day prosperity.
 Indeed, supporters highlight how the work of Acemoglu, Johnson and Robinson provides clear ideas on how countries can reform institutions for economic development, especially relevant for today’s emerging economies.

 The Winners' Biographies